NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 Each of your packages should contain the following elements:

-1. Choose a meaningful name: e.g, “0805_RESISTOR” or “RED_LED”.
-Using the part number your are building for makes sense if there’s only one part that is that size, but for things like resistors, there are many parts that are the same size and you can reuse the package.
+1. Choose a meaningful name: e.g, “0805_RESISTOR” or “0805_LED”.
+Using the part number your are building for makes sense if there’s only one part that is that size, but for things like resistors, there are many parts (with different colors, resistances, etc.) that are the same size and you can reuse the package.
 2. Draw a box in tDocu that matches the nominal dimensions of the part.
 For parts with leads that extend from the part’s package (e.g., the MOSFET), you can draw in the leads too, if you want. tDocu doesn’t show up on the board.
 3. A text item that displays the reference designator for the part.
 It should be on layer `tName` and the magic string “>NAME” is replaced with the reference designator.
 4. A text item that displays the value of the part.
 It should be on layer tValues. “>VALUE” is replaced with the value.
 This will show up in your assembly drawing to help ensure you install the right part.